Fri Feb 1

 Sun Jan 13

 L-A unable to come to church.
 I watched Brian Houston, then drove down to Avian Park.
-Picked up Jamelia, Anthonica, and for the first time Veronica, Bridney's mother.
+Picked up Jamelia, Anthonica, and for the first time Veronica, Britney's mother.
 First thing she did was tell me they had no food in the house.
-Chantelle and a friend with a baby wanted a lift to the OVP (?)
-Centre.
+Chantelle and a friend with a baby wanted a lift to OVD, a housing complex where they have relatives.
 The church was full and I couldn't even see where my guests were.
 After worship, Jamelia and Anthonica went to the Sunday school, and Veronica stayed to listen to the sermon.
 It was a unique (to my memory) study of the similarities between the life of King David and the life of Jesus.
+Watch it here.
 It ended with a plea to us all not to wait till we are perfect to spread the Gospel.
 You may be divorced, bankrupt, but you can still tell others about Jesus.

 After coffee and quiche in Milk and Honey, where I gave Veronica R30, I took them home.
 They wanted iced lollies, which at OK turned out to be chock ices, and chips for Veronica.
 In the afternoon L-A suggested watching an episode of 'Victoria' lying on the bed.
 After 15 mins my back wasn't in good shape, and I wondered how she was able to lie like that all day reading her iPad.
 We did watch, and appreciate Victoria, which was focussed on the Irish potato famine, and the objections of parliament to giving them relief, since most of them were papists.
 This was most upsetting to the queen, who strongly advised her prime minister to be charitable, and he was.